rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V2/AZ-500T00 Errata all modules.md

 Task 1: Use Azure CLI to create a user account Dylan Williams<br> If you encounter an error during this lab that indicates the clock is out of sync or the current time is in error, use the Settings app in the VM to synchronize the computer’s clock and then retry the step<br>

-# Learning Path 2 – Implement Platform Protection ~95 Minutes (120)
+# Learning Path 2 – Implement Platform Protection - Total lab time ~95 Minutes (120)

 ## Lab 02 – Network Security Groups and Application Security Groups ~45 Minutes (60 Min)